 Agile working means FMs must actively engage with the workforce and workplace on a regular basis, identify potential issues and opportunities for improvement and use the tools at their disposal to cultivate a healthy, productive office.
 Passive or reactive management isn’t an option in a dynamic workplace.

 One of the most important tools at an FM’s disposal is space planning software.
-Space planning software allows FMs to view the workplace at both a macro and micro level.
+Space management software allows FMs to view the workplace at both a macro and micro level.
 They can integrate individual floor plans and view real-time occupancy and asset data to help make more confident design decisions.
 Space planning software also enables FMs to forecast future needs based on expected changes, such as an increased workforce size, decreased workspace availability or vice versa.

 Predictably, scheduling maintenance in an agile working environment is more difficult than in a traditional workplace.
 In a traditional workplace, the buildings will be occupied and vacant at approximately the same times every day.
 And when the buildings are occupied, the vast majority of employees will be in the same general vicinity of each other throughout the day.
 As a result, FMs know which spaces and assets can be worked on with the least amount of disruption to operations.